 - Cover nose and mouth when coughing and sneezing with tissue or flexed elbow

-- Avoid close contact (4 meter or 13 feet) with anybody with cold or influenza like side effects
+- Avoid close contact (4 meters or 13 feet) with anybody with cold or influenza-like side effects

 - If you go to the market, don’t touch animals or anything in the zone they stay